AgileVentures/av-static-website/source/blog_articles/2016-10-31-crunch-time.html.markdown

 ```

 The spec's passed, although not the cukes.
 Notice I'd stubbed the EventInstance (hangout) in the spec to allow calling `within_current_event_duration?` on EventInstance objects.
-I wanted to be able to ask that of an EventInstance instance, and I should be able to get that supported with another spec to drive the creation of a delegation:
+One usually doesn't stub methods in the object under test, but here I was planning to delegate that call straight out to a collaborator.
+I wanted to be able to ask that of an EventInstance instance, and I could drive addig that with another spec for a delegation:

 ```rb